fachat/upet_fpga/README.md

 #### Interlace and 50 row mode

-In normal mode (after reset), the VGA video circuit runs in normal mode, i.e. only every second raster line is displayed with video data.
+After reset, the VGA video circuit runs in normal mode, i.e. only every second raster line is displayed with video data.
 Writing a "1" into Viccy register 8, bit 1, interlace is switched on, and every single line is displayed with video data.